timabell/ecommerceintegrations.co.uk/index.md

 # eCommerce Integrations

-A new systems integration business focussing on eCommerce, founded by [Tim Abell](https://www.linkedin.com/in/timabell/) and currently trading as Charm Consulting Ltd. Get in touch on +447779577969 to discuss improving your flow of data from Magento to SAP B1 by using Codeless BPA.
+A new systems integration business focussing on eCommerce, founded by [Tim Abell](https://www.linkedin.com/in/timabell/) and currently trading as Charm Consulting Ltd. Get in touch to discuss improving your flow of data from Magento to SAP B1 by using Codeless BPA.